 Nov 14 Leveraging AI and Machine Learning for Customer Service

 Customer service is the second most common use of AI by companies after IT.
 According to Salesforce, by 2021, efficiencies driven by AI in customer relationship management will increase global revenues by $1.1 trillion, and lead to more than 800,000 net-new jobs, surpassing those lost to automation.
-But as we transition into an AI-enhanced customer service model, it is important to remember that its true value lies in the collaboration between people and AI.
+But as we transition into an AI-enhanced customer service model, it is essential to remember that its real value lies in the collaboration between people and AI.

 How AI is changing customer service

 With AI and machine learning more prevalent and embedded within everyday digital services, customers are expecting intelligent and differentiated experiences, even from customer service.
-For example, according to Microsoft’s 2016 State of Global Customer Service Report, 78% of young consumers expect a service agent to already know them and their product history and preferences when they contact them.
+For example, according to Microsoft’s 2016 State of Global Customer Service Report, 78% of young consumers expect a service agent already to know them and their product history and preferences when they contact them.